Last updated on August 7th, 2023

 Impact on Heart Health

 Heart health is a significant concern for people with diabetes.
 Unfortunately, high triglycerides can increase the risk of heart disease and stroke, which is already higher in individuals with diabetes.
-Keeping an eye on your triglycerides and diabetes levels is crucial to protect your heart and overall well-being.
+Moreover, according to AHA medical journal increased triglycerides levels overtime have shown a strong negative connection with heart health.
+Therefore, keeping an eye on your triglycerides and diabetes levels is crucial to protect your heart and overall well-being.

 The Pancreas Under Strain